 What is it with Philadelphia?

-Stephanie had never been to Philadelphia.
-She had never even been to America.
+Stephanie had never even been to America, let alone Philadelphia.

 Becca thinks it’s from watching vids.
 But then why just Philadelphia?
 I should be having dreams about all sorts of places I’ve never been to.